sogebot/sogeBot/README.md

 *Notice: SogeBot is still in heavy alpha development*

+#### Issues
+If you found an issue with a bot, feel free to create issue at https://github.com/sogehige/SogeBot/issues.
+You can also contact me on my email sogehige@gmail.com or https://twitter.com/sogehige

 #### Current features

 * custom bot name - you need twitch account for a bot